DBD-Movie-Rental/movie-rental-main/README.md

 ## Setup (local)

-Run the Flask API on your machine, and MySQL in Docker.
+Run the Flask API on your machine, MongoDB and MySQL in Docker.

 ```bash
 # 1. Clone the repository